The Loan Process

 Applying for a VA home mortgage can be intimidating and overwhelming.
 My job as your advocate is to take the mystery out of the process and to be there with you, every step of the way.
 The key to a successful transaction is good communication.
 With many lenders, there is a “deafening silence” between your initial loan application and your loan approval and closing.
 There is nothing more stressful than NOT knowing what is happening with your loan application.

-To help expedite the process, we offer the latest technology, including secure, on-line loan applications, electronic signatures for most of our loan disclosures and secure email for scanning your documentation back to us.
+To help expedite the process, we offer the latest technology, including secure, on-line loan applications, electronic signatures for most of our loan disclosures and a secure “MY ACCOUNT” for scanning your documentation back to us.
+You can even check your loan status through “MY ACCOUNT”.

 On October 3, 2015 a new phase of the Dodd-Frank Financial Reform Act was implemented.
 This phase is commonly known as TRID (TILA-RESPA Integrated Disclosure) TRID includes new disclosures, new forms and new waiting periods for borrowers to review documents prior to signing them.
 Many lenders are now quoting 45 to 60 day timeframes to close a VA purchase loan and some are quoting even longer processing times.
-Academy Mortgage is still able to close normal VA purchase applications in a 30 day escrow period, provided the borrower’s documentation is submitted to us in a timely manner.
+E Mortgage Capital is still able to close normal VA purchase applications in a 21 days escrow period, provided the borrower’s documentation is submitted to us in a timely manner.
 This can be determined once we have your loan application.
+In many cases a 14-day closing is possible.

 Here is what you can expect in the loan process:

-Prior to submitting a loan application, it’s a good idea to discuss your situation with your Loan Officer to determine if there are specific issues that need to be addressed.
+Prior to submitting a loan application, it’s a good idea to discuss your situation with Doug Bullwinkel to determine if there are specific issues that need to be addressed.
 This is a good time to ask the basic questions that you have regarding the process.
 At this time we can determine if you need a Pre-Approval or if you are in contract to purchase a home with a definite time requirement to close escrow.

 Most loan applications are submitted prior to an applicant actually purchasing a home.
 There is a very good reason for this, as most professional Realtors and Sellers will not consider accepting an offer on a home unless the buyer has been pre-qualified or pre-approved by a qualified lender.
 The procedure is the same for the approval process with the exception of the appraisal.